Consent or pay: European Commission investigation and fine

-Other users
+Other uses

 Although Meta has faced most of the scrutiny and criticism regarding the use of consent-or-pay, other companies have also utilised the tactic.
 The Austrian Data Protection Authority (Datenschutzbehörde) has found that Der Standard, a German-language newspaper, has acted unlawfully by using consent-or-pay on its site, while others, including Der Spiegel, Die Zeit, Heise, the Frankfurter Allgemeine Zeitung, the Kronen Zeitung, and T-Online, have been accused of doing the same.